by Colonel (Retired) Don Faint (5th Special Forces Group Fort Bragg, North Carolina, 1973)

 Upon completion of my Infantry detail, most of which was done supporting test and evaluation programs at Hunter Liggett Military Reservation (Now Fort Hunter Liggett), it was time to finally get some intelligence training.
 My orders sent me to a six-week intelligence transition course en route to my next assignment at Fort Bragg, North Carolina, and it was there that I was first introduced to the Unconventional Way.

-At my transition course there was a Special Forces captain from Ft.
+At my transition course, there was a Special Forces captain from Ft.
 Bragg, who was assigned to an organization called the 5th Special Forces Group.
 We ended working together on group projects as well as some after-class happy hour exercises.
 My orders to Bragg were to the Replacement Detachment, which meant I would be assigned at the “needs of the Army.”
 I had done some research and there was a strategic intelligence analysis organization at Bragg that needed people.
 But sitting behind a desk doing analysis was not my idea of fun for an Airborne Ranger.
 I voiced my concern to the SF captain one day and he told me, “You know, you don’t have to sign into the Fort Bragg Replacement Detachment.
-Just go over and sign into JFK Center (the John F. Kennedy Special Warfare Center and School, also known as SWCS or “swicks”) and they’ll keep you.”
+Just go over and sign in to JFK Center (John F. Kennedy Special Warfare Center and School, also known as SWCS or “swicks”) and they’ll keep you.”
 This was my first introduction to the “Unconventional Way.”

 As a senior lieutenant that had been around for a while and I really didn’t think that would work, but I decided to give it a try.
 I mean, what did I have to lose?
-Special Forces sounded far more appealing that sitting behind a desk doing analysis, and besides, the worst thing they could do is give me directions to go across post back to the Replacement Detachment where I belonged.
+Special Forces sounded far more appealing than sitting behind a desk doing analysis, and besides, the worst thing they could do is give me directions to go across post back to the Replacement Detachment where I belonged.

 Upon arrival at Bragg, I dutifully presented myself at the JFK Center rather than the Replacement Detachment, fully expecting to be told I was in the wrong place.
 But that did not happen.
-The Special Forces non-commissioned officers at the processing center looked at my orders, looked at each other, and processed me into SWCS and assigned me to the 5th Special Forces Group.
+The Special Forces non-commissioned officers at the processing center looked at my orders, looked at each other, and processed me into SWCS, and assigned me to the 5th Special Forces Group.

 About three months later, 18th Airborne Corps came looking for their wayward captain.
 But by that time I was well established in B Company, 2nd Battalion, 5th Special Forces Group and was awaiting a slot in the Special Forces Officer Qualification Course (SFOC).
 I never heard how the issue of where I was assigned was finally resolved (most likely some sort of trade for another inbound lieutenant) but my introduction to the unconventional way had been a success.